Sakagraisse/Hawk_and_Dove/README.md

 1. Open the project in your favourite IDE, making sure that the requirements.txt is present to install all necessary packages.
 When it is done, simply run the main file.
 2. If you cannot be bothered with running the program yourself, simply download the file for your platform from the release section (Windows and Linux only).**NOTE:** this program has been developed on Windows, and tested on Windows and Linux (Ubuntu via Windows Subsytem for Linux).
 It may or may not function on MacOS with the source code as we do not possess such kind of piece of art to work on it.
 An issue as been indentified with the multi-threading behavior on macs with Apple Silicion.
+3. Be playfull and find our easter cat !

 # Model Parameters and behaviour